ToniMHeinonen/ever-so-often/README.md

 - Start Date: 2023/01/01 (year/month/day)
 - Time Frame: 3
-- Day 1: Hogging
+- Day 1: Jogging
 - Day 2: Gym

-In this example, day 2023/01/01 is hogging, day 2023/01/02 is gym, day 2023/01/03 is nothing and day 2023/01/04 is hogging again.
+In this example, day 2023/01/01 is jogging, day 2023/01/02 is gym, day 2023/01/03 is nothing and day 2023/01/04 is jogging again.
 This repeats infinitely when End Date is not defined.

 **App is currently under production, so it is very bare bones.
 New features will be added later.**